harvard-edtech/caccl-deploy/README.md

 ### Requirements

 - nodejs ≥ v10
-- the `aws-cdk` package installed globally: `npm install -g aws-cdk@latest`
+- a docker image that runs your app on port 8080
-- a docker image that runs your CACCL app
+- the [awscli tool](https://aws.amazon.com/cli/) installed and configured
 - an AWS Certificate Manager certificate.
 You probably want one that matches the hostname you have in mind for the app.
 - an AWS account with create/update privileges for the following services and/or resources:
   - VPC